-SECTION 2: PROGRAM GOALS
+PART 3: PROGRAM GOALS

-2A.
-Progress on Previous Year's Goals: Please list discipline goals from the previous year's reviews and provide an update by checking the appropriate status box .
+1. Progress on Previous Year's Goals: Please list discipline goals from the previous year's reviews and provide an update by placing an "X" the appropriate status box .GoalCompletedOngoingNo longer a goalIncorporate equipment in the lecture setting that allows students to see live views of spectra and infrared.XSModify observing platforms on the roof of the NS building to allow telescopes to be used without seeing the vibration of the building.SX

-Goal Completed Ongoing No Longer a Goal

-Incorporate equipment in the lecture setting that allows real-time, h 0 ۲ 0

-Modify the platform on the roof of the NS Building to allow for the u 0 ۲ 0

-0 0 0

-0 0 \bigcirc

-0 0 0

-2B.
-New Discipline Goals: Please list all discipline goals for this three-year planning cycle (including those continued from previous planning cycle):
+2. New Discipline Goals: Please list all discipline goals for this three-year planning cycle (including those continued from previous planning cycle):